Black People in France

 • Location: Montpellier - Richter Campus - Aimé Schoenig Student Center

-Documentary film by Aurélia Perreau and Alain Mabanckou (2022), runtime: 1 hour 43 minutes.
+Documentary film by Aurélia Perreau and Alain Mabanckou (2022), running time: 1 hour 43 minutes.

 What do Black French people have in common?
-Not much, apart from their skin color and the racism they face.
-For the first time, the documentary *Noirs en France* gives a voice to Black French people of all ages and backgrounds, whether known or unknown to the general public.
-Narrated by writer Alain Mabanckou, this documentary traces their stories, marked by prejudice and stereotypes, yet also filled with hope and pride.
-These Black people in France are shaping a history in constant transformation.
+Not much, aside from their skin color and the racism they face.
+For the first time, the documentary *Noirs en France* gives a voice to Black French people of all ages and backgrounds, whether well-known or unknown to the general public.
+Narrated by writer Alain Mabanckou, this documentary traces their stories—stories marked by prejudice and stereotypes, yet also filled with hope and pride.
+These Black people in France are shaping a history that is constantly evolving.

 Featuring Yannick Noah, Maïly Koudou, Maboula Soumahoro, Soprano, Ibrahima Bouillaud, Jean-Pascal Zadi, Pap Ndiaye, Kathy Laurent Pourcel, Karine Baste, Didier Vieillot, Laetitia Helouet…